denten-books/plain-text/2-device.md

 thereby hampers our ability to understand how it comes to present itself to the mind in its entirety [@lubbock_craft_1921, 272].
-The viewer grasps other more plastic art forms like sculpture or painting whole and at once.[ln2-herder] These exist at a time and place limited to their physical dimensions.
+The viewer grasps other more plastic art forms like sculpture or painting whole and at once.[^ln2-herder] These exist at a time and place limited to their physical dimensions.
 Narratives unfold in time, by contrast.
 To perceive a book, to read a novel, critically, we must abstract from the physical object and extend it in working memory, past immediate perception.
-Meaning-making of the sort involves the assemblage of linguistic minutiae to construct a synthetic literary whole.
+Meaning-making of the sort involves the assemblage of linguistic minutiae to construct a literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode is precisely to deny the book its materiality.
 When reading for pleasure, lay readers lose themselves in the elements of narrative immediately available for observation.
 To read the novel for pleasure for Lubbock is to "forget, if we can, that the book is an object of art. [@lubbock_craft_1921, 6]" By object of art he means the transcendent idea of the novel as opposed to the immanent work itself.
 To "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
 The complete mental idea of the novel congeals only at the conclusion of reading.
 Lubbock writes: "Far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
 But to hold away means actually to internalize it completely.
 And by "book" he means the idea of a novel, not at all the thing itself.
 Thus to read critically is, paradoxically, also to arrest the coming-into-being of the work.
-The difficulty of materialist poetics reflects in the language that continually conflates mental and physical constructs.
+The difficulty of materialist poetics reflects in its language, which continually conflates mental and physical constructs.

 [^ln2-herder]: Lubbock collapses somewhat the difference between painting and